Espanicon/icon-bridge-sdk-js/README.md

 npm install git@github.com:Espanicon/icon-bridge-sdk-js.git
 ```

+Node v18 is a requirement to use the SDK.

 ## HOW TO USE

 For examples on how to use the `IconBridgeSDK` please refer to the [examples](examples/README.md) folder.